-We receive block grants in order to pay for articles reporting on research funded by the following groups of funders, with that funding acknowledged in the article itself:
+The University receives block grants in order to pay APCs for articles reporting on research funded by the following groups of funders, with that funding acknowledged in the article itself:

-In order to qualify for these funds you must acknowledge your funder in the acknowledgements section of the paper and the article must be made available under a CC-BY licence.
+In order to qualify for these funds you must acknowledge your funder in the acknowledgements section of the paper and the article must be made available under a CC-BY license.
+No other license (e.g. CC-BY-NC) is accepted.

-Many funders now provide funding for Gold OA payments, either through a block grant administered by the library (like RCUK and Wellcome) or as part of the research grant (like NIHR).
-If your funder does not provide these funds, or your research has no external funder, there is a new Institutional Open Access Fund to pay for article processing charges.
+If your funder does not provide these funds, or your research has no external funder, there is an Institutional Open Access Fund to pay for article processing charges which you can apply for.

 A typical article processing charge is around £1,800 + VAT.
 You can use this figure as a rough guide if putting an estimate for publishing costs into a grant application.
 Remember that as the Research Councils and COAF partners provide the university with separate open access funds, you cannot place publication costs into applications to those funders.